slav4477/pizzeria/README.md

 ##Specifications

-1. It will allow user to choose meat toppings.
-  * Example Input: checked: pepperoni, beef, ham
-  * Example Output: ["pepperoni", "beef", "ham"]

-2. It will allow user to choose non meat toppings.
-  * Example Input: checked: onions, olives
-  * Example Output: ["onions", "olives"]

-3. It will calculate total based on pizza size.
+1. It will calculate price based on pizza size.
-  * Example Input: large
+  * Example Input: large pizza.
   * Example Output: 14

-4. It will calculate total for meat toppings.
+2. It will calculate price of the pizza with selected meat toppings.
-  * Example Input: pepperoni, ham, beef
+  * Example Input: small pizza with pepperoni, ham and beef.
-  * Example Output: 6
+  * Example Output: 16

-5. It will calculate total for non meat toppings.
+3. It will calculate price of the pizza with selected non meat toppings.
-  * Example Input: onions, olives
-  * Example Output: 2

-6. It will display the total.
-  * Example Input: Large with pepperoni and olives.
+  * Example Input: small pizza with onions and olives.
-  * Example Output: 17
+  * Example Output: 12

 ##Setup/Installation Requirements